-This title is an interesting one, and perhaps is the golden goose – the promised land that many traders are out there looking for, working hard to get too, getting frustrated by and in many cases, walking away from!
+This title is an interesting one, and perhaps is the golden goose – the promised land that many traders are out there looking for, working hard to get to.
+Getting frustrated by and in many cases, walking away from!
 So in this article, let’s look at the key steps in building a trading strategy that offers consistency of return.

 One of the biggest hurdles for new and more weathered traders is their trading mindset.
-At its purest form, trading is a totally mechanical process where the plan is executed perfectly on each and every trade.
-All sounds so easy when typed into a sentence, but how about in reality?
+In its purest form, trading is a totally mechanical process.
+Where the plan is executed perfectly on each and every trade.
+It all sounds so easy when typed into a sentence, but how about in reality?

-- Add in the emotional attachment that many people have toward their money and we open a Pandora’s box of issues!
+- Add in the emotional attachment that many people have toward their money.
+And we open Pandora’s box of issues!

 Any of these sound familiar?
 I am sure they do because these are some of the profit roadblocks that many a trader faces.
 Great – so what do I do, in order to break through this roadblock?